cchevalier/DS3_Course_Project/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Please see comments in the R script for additional information on the way this porcessing is achieved.
+Please see comments in the R script for additional information on the way this processing is achieved.